StreisandEffect/streisand/README.md

 #### Other providers
-If you are an expert and can set up a *fresh Ubuntu 16.04 server* elsewhere, Streisand includes code for:
+We recommend using one of the above providers.
+If you are an expert and can set up a *fresh Ubuntu 16.04 server* elsewhere, there are "localhost" and "existing remote server" installation methods.

-* Using `ssh` to connect to your remote server from your local machine
-* After connecting to your remote server, you can run Streisand *in place*, called "localhost deployment".
-This converts the server to a Streisand node.

-"Localhost deployment" often works better than `ssh` deployment.

 For more information, see [the advanced installation instructions](Advanced%20installation.md).

 ## Installation